 English

 English forms the basis for our development, relationships and our understanding of the world around us.
-The study of English is key to our personal growth and, through the development of effective written and spoken communication, it is the foundation for all our learning.
+The study of English is key to our personal growth, and, through the development of effective written and spoken communication, it is the foundation for all our learning.
 The ability to communicate effectively, confidently and with clarity is crucial in school, but also in becoming an effective participant in our wider society with skills of communication being key to accessing the world of work and in navigating adult life.
-In a fast paced, global world the importance of fluent written and spoken English is crucial and it is essential that we develop these skills through an effective English curriculum.
+In a fast paced, global world the importance of fluent written and spoken English is crucial, and it is essential that we develop these skills through an effective English curriculum.

 Confidence, control and accuracy in a range of writing is developed through frequent opportunities to write for a range of audiences and purposes.
 It is important that students use writing as an opportunity to formulate and develop their ideas and in using writing as a way to think critically about a topic and express their point of view.
-Across all writing activities, students are exposed to the importance of accuracy and the ability for students to construct and revise sentences for effect and impact is vital.
-In order to develop their skills, students are encouraged to expand their use of vocabulary through probing and investigating the nuances of language in order to enhance their written expression and clarity.
+Across all writing activities, students are exposed to the importance of accuracy and the ability for students to construct and revise sentences for impact is vital.
+To develop their skills, students are encouraged to expand their use of vocabulary through probing and investigating the nuances of language in order to enhance their written expression and clarity.

-The English curriculum in our schools is robust and systematic in exposing students to effective challenge, so they can build and refine long-lasting skills for the future.
+The English curriculum is robust and systematic in exposing students to effective challenge, so they can build and refine long-lasting skills for the future.
 Subsequently, we offer a curriculum which has appropriate challenge for all students and aims to allow students to flourish in the skills required for success in their chosen KS4 and post 16 pathways.

 Key Stage 3

 In Years 7, 8 and 9 the aim is to encourage students to engage with both non-fiction texts and a range of literature including contemporary fiction, poetry and plays.
-Students explore features of theme, language, and structure and are then provided with opportunities to replicate such features in their own writing.
+Students explore features

-In terms of lesson content, all units of work use a wide range of engaging learning activities to ensure progress, accuracy and to develop an appreciation of language and literature.
-We embed regular speaking and listening opportunities as well as both fiction and non-fiction writing opportunities.
+All units of work use a wide range of engaging learning activities to ensure progress, accuracy and to develop an appreciation of language and literature.
+Supplementary materials such as non-fiction extracts and poetry that’s thematically linked to the core text are also explored to enhance understanding.
+We also embed regular speaking and listening opportunities as well as both fiction and non-fiction writing opportunities.

 Key Stage 4